Madeira 1863 Barbeito

 The island of Madeira has been producing and exporting its namesake wine virtually since the Portuguese discovered it in 1419.
 Since then, Madeira’s location in the middle of important trade routes meant the success of its wines mirrored the worldwide geopolitical situation.
 The fortified wine’s fortunes have soared during times of peace, prosperity, and free trade and plummeted during conflict and international upheaval.

 Barbeito(We currently have no information available on this brand)

 In the early years, their company concentrated its efforts in the production of bottled wine.
 New concepts of marketing in the Madeira wine business were introduced as well as innovative packaging like the wickered flagon.
 The quality of their wines gained an excellent reputation among consumers which helped to strengthen Barbeito’s image in the international market.
 As time went by the company increased its activities and ended up involved in the bulk wine business at the beginning of the ’70s.
-This involvement brought many changes in Barbeito’s daily operations due to excessive growth in production.
 The competition among exporters in the bulk wine business was very high, and small companies like theirs had to strive to keep that area of business active and profitable.
 However, during the ’80s they started realizing that Barbeito’s involvement in that kind of exports was damaging the quality of the produced bottled wine.

 Ricardo Vasconcelos Freitas